Varanus (Varanus): Description

 True monitors are characterized by their wide skulls and strong jaws, with the nostrils cranially positioned on the sides of their snout.
 Their teeth are curved, serrated and concealed by thick lips, making them invisible even if their mouths are open.
 Their tongues are forked like a snake's, which they use to pick up scent.
 Like all monitors, they have slender, elongated necks.
 The tails are heavy and muscular, being thick at the base and laterally compressed towards the end.
 Most true monitors have lean bodies with long tails that can take up over half of their entire body length, but the largest species are very robust and have proportionally short tails.
-The perentie, however, has exceptionally long limbs with their bodies lifted high above the ground, giving them astonishing maneuverability and allowing them to truly run on all fours.
+The perentie, however, has exceptionally long limbs with their bodies lifted high above the ground, giving them great maneuverability and allowing them to truly run on all fours.
 True monitors are usually born with thick stripes of highly contrasting colours on their bodies, which would slowly morph into the loose speckles or stripes of an adult.
 The tail usually remains striped into adulthood, and many members have a long section at the end of their tails being white or lightly coloured, which is especially common in Australian species.